 - (a) The rail organisation to join GS1 Australia if not already a member (costs apply) - (b) The allocation by GS1 Australia of a GS1 Company Prefix to the rail organization.
-This company prefix can be used to create a Global Individual Asset Identifier (GIAI) - a globally unique identifier. - (c) The enhancement / modification of the existing system to embed the AAR AEI Identifier being captured by RFID Readers currently into a GIAI (contact GS1 Australia for assistance)
+This company prefix can be used to create a Global Individual Asset Identifier (GIAI) a globally unique identifier. - (c) The enhancement / modification of the existing system to embed the AAR AEI Identifier being captured by RFID Readers currently into a GIAI (contact GS1 Australia for assistance).

-Once the GIAI has been created, each rail organisation will be able to use this globally unique identifier to interoperate with other transport providers, indirect and direct customers across a rain dentification and integrity preview number of different supply chain management applications.
+Once the GIAI has been created, each rail organisation will be able to use this globally unique Train Identification and Integrity Part A: Intrastructure identifier to interoperate with other transport providers, indirect and direct customers across a number of different supply chain management applications.